stacks-network/stacks-core/docs/blockstack_naming_service.md

 Unlike DNS, *anyone* can create a namespace and set its properties.
 Namespaces are created on a first-come first-serve basis, and once created, they last forever.

+However, creating a namespace is not free.
+The namespace creator must *burn* cryptocurrency to do so.
+The shorter the namespace, the more cryptocurrency must be burned (i.e. short namespaces are more valuable than long namespaces).
+For example, it cost Blockstack PBC 40 BTC to create the `.id` namespace in 2015 (in transaction `5f00b8e609821edd6f3369ee4ee86e03ea34b890e242236cdb66ef6c9c6a1b281`).

+Namespaces can be between 1 and 19 characters long, and are composed of the characters `a-z`, `0-9`, `-`, and `_`.

+### Creating a Namespace

+There are four steps to creating a namespace:

+1. **Send a `NAMESPACE_PREORDER` transaction** ([live example](https://www.blocktrail.com/BTC/tx/5f00b8e609821edd6f3369ee4ee86e03ea34b890e242236cdb66ef6c9c6a1b28)).
+This is the first step.
+This registers the *salted hash* of the namespace with BNS nodes, and burns the requisite amount of cryptocurrency.
+In addition, it proves to the BNS nodes that user has honored the BNS consensus rules by including a recent *consensus hash* in the transaction
+(see the section on [BNS forks](#bns-forks) for details).

+2. **Send a `NAMESPACE_REVEAL` transaction** ([live example](https://www.blocktrail.com/BTC/tx/ab54b1c1dd5332dc86b24ca2f88b8ca0068485edf0c322416d104c5b84133a32)).
+This is the second step.
+This reveals the salt and the namespace ID (pairing it with its `NAMESPACE_PREORDER`), it reveals how long names last in this namespace before they expire or must be renewed, and it sets a *price function* for the namespace that determines how cheap or expensive names its will be.
+The price function takes a name in this namespace as input, and outputs the amount of cryptocurrency the name will cost (i.e. by examining how long the name is, and whether or not it has any vowels or non-alphabet characters).
+The namespace creator has the option to collect name registration fees for the first year of the namespace's existence by setting a *namespace creator address*.

+3. **Seed the namespace with `NAME_IMPORT` transactions** ([live example](https://www.blocktrail.com/BTC/tx/c698ac4b4a61c90b2c93dababde867dea359f971e2efcf415c37c9a4d9c4f312)).
+Once the namespace has been revealed, the user has the option to populate it with a set of names.
+Each imported name is given both an owner and some off-chain state.
+This step is optional---namespace creators are not required to import names.

+4. **Send a `NAMESPACE_READY` transaction** ([live example](https://www.blocktrail.com/BTC/tx/2bf9a97e3081886f96c4def36d99a677059fafdbd6bdb6d626c0608a1e286032)).
+This is the final step of the process.
+It *launches* the namespace, which makes it available to the public.
+Once a namespace is ready, anyone can register a name in it if they pay the appropriate amount of cryptocurrency (according to the price funtion revealed in step 2).

+The reason for the `NAMESPACE_PREORDER/NAMESPACE_REVEAL` pairing is to prevent frontrunning.
+The BNS consensus rules require a `NAMESPACE_REVEAL` to be paired with a previous `NAMESPACE_PREORDER` sent within the past 24 hours.
+If it did not do this, then a malicious actor could watch the blockchain network and race a victim to claim a namespace.

+Namespaces are created on a first-come first-serve basis.
+If two people try to create the same namespace, the one that successfully confirms both the `NAMESPACE_PREORDER` and `NAMESPACE_REVEAL` wins.
+The fee burned in the `NAMESPACE_PREORDER` is spent either way.

+Once the user issues the `NAMESPACE_PREORDER` and `NAMESPACE_REVEAL`, they have 1 year before they must send the `NAMESPACE_READY` transaction.
+If they do not do this, then the namespace they created disappears (along with all the names they imported).

+Developers wanting to create their own namespaces should read the [namespace creation](namespace_creation.md) document.
+It is highly recommended that developers follow this tutorial closely, given the large amount of cryptocurrency at stake.

+### Using Namespaces

 The intention is that each application can create its own BNS namespace for its own purposes.
 Applications can use namespaces for things like: